Synchronization in Anonymous Networks Under Arbitrary Dynamics: Model

-We assume the {\sc Pull} model of communication (see, e.g.,~\cite{besta17-pushpull}).
-In the classic {\sc Pull} model, every time a node $u$ is activated at a stage $t$, $u$ can pull all the relevant state information made available by a node $v$ that is a neighbor at that stage.
-In this paper, we further equip the {\sc Pull} model with a {\em 1-bit multi-writer atomic register at each edge port} of each node $v$, and allow a node $u$ that is activated at stage $t$ to perform one atomic write onto each multi-writer register of any neighbor node $v$ such that $(u,v)\in E_t$.
-We show in Section~\ref{sec:analysis} that such an extension of the {\sc Pull} model is necessary for our aimed synchronization in the presence of arbitrary edge dynamics.
-Each action follows the Read-Compute paradigm, where these two components are executed in this order in lockstep:

-\begin{itemize} \item \textbf{Read:} Pull the main and port state variables from neighbors. \item \textbf{Compute:} Based on the pulled information and the node's current state, compute the next state of the node.
-That includes updating (writing to) any local variables and allows for writing on the 1-bit multi-writer atomic register at the respective port of each of its current neighbors. \end{itemize}

-We assume two adversaries, an {\em adaptive adversary} that controls the edge presence function at each stage (i.e, controls the edge dynamics), and the scheduler adversary---or simply the {\em scheduler}---that controls when nodes are activated.
-We primarily focus on \textit{semi-synchronous} concurrency, where in each stage, the scheduler activates any (possibly empty) subset of enabled nodes concurrently, and all resulting action executions complete within that stage.
+We assume the {\sc Pull} model of communication (see, e.g.,~\cite{besta17-pushpull}), where every time a node $u$ is activated at a stage $t$, $u$ can pull the state information of a neighboring node $v$.
+In Section \ref{sec:analysis}, we show that the classic {\sc Pull} (or {\sc Push}) model is not powerful enough to support synchronization.
+Thus, we further equip the {\sc Pull} model with a {\em 1-bit multi-writer atomic register at each edge-port}, and allow an activated node $u$ at stage $t$ to perform one atomic write onto each multi-writer register of any neighbor node $v$ such that $(u,v)\in E_t$.We show in Section~\ref{sec:analysis} that such an extension of the {\sc Pull} model is necessary for our aimed synchronization in the presence of arbitrary edge dynamics.
+Each action follows the Read-Compute paradigm, where these two components are executed in this order in lockstep (and writes occur within the compute cycle): \begin{itemize} \item \textbf{Read:} Pull the main and port state variables from neighbors. \item \textbf{Compute:} Based on the pulled information and the node's current state, compute the next state of the node.
+That includes updating (writing to) any local variables and allows for writing on the 1-bit multi-writer atomic register at the respective port of each of its current neighbors. \end{itemize} We focus on \textit{semi-synchronous} concurrency, where in each stage, any (possibly empty) subset of enabled nodes is activated concurrently, under arbitrary topological changes.
+To model this, we assume two adversaries, an {\em adaptive adversary} that controls the edge presence function at each stage (i.e, controls the edge dynamics), and the scheduler adversary---or simply the {\em scheduler}---that controls when nodes are activated.
 We assume a {\em weakly fair} scheduler that activates nodes such that any continuously enabled node is eventually activated (or equivalently, that every enabled node will be activated infinitely often).
+The only constraint on the edge dynamics adversary is on the maximum degree of the graph, i.e., no node can have more than $\Delta$ neighbors.
+Hence, $\forall t \in T, \forall u \in V, |N_t(u)| \leq \Delta$.
+We do not consider faults nor any Byzantine behavior.